I love writing about relationships, love, romance, and flirting. I hope you find the advice in my articles useful.

 Be calm as you throw open this discussion.
 Let your girlfriend reflect upon how her distrust is baseless.

-5) Try not to avoid your girlfriend's calls when you are out
+5. Try to answer your girlfriend's calls when you are out.

 Avoiding your girlfriend's calls when you are out with friends is like adding fuel to fire.
 You may not realize the intensity of this but when your phone rings out, she will be there alone in her room freaking out and worrying about what you are up to.